kubernetes-sigs/kueue/docs/concepts/resource_flavor.md

 ## ResourceFlavor taints

-To restrict the usage of a ResourceFlavor, you can configure the `.taints` field with taints.
+To restrict the usage of a ResourceFlavor, you can configure the `.taints` field.
 These taints should typically match the taints of the Nodes associated with ResourceFlavor.

-Taints on the ResourceFlavor work similarly to [node taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+Taints on the ResourceFlavor work similarly to [Node taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
 For Kueue to admit a Workload to use the ResourceFlavor, the PodSpecs in the Workload should have a toleration for it.
 As opposed to the behavior for [ResourceFlavor labels](#resourceflavor-labels), Kueue does not add tolerations